iDhanushp/ear_biometrics_prototype/README.md

 ## Note

 **This project is NOT ear-only.
 Both ear canal echo and voice/phrase modalities are required for best performance and security.**

+## Note on Deep Learning

+As of June 2025, all deep learning scripts (CNN/LSTM) are archived due to poor performance on the current dataset.
+Please use the classical ML pipeline for robust results.
+See ARCHIVED_DEEP_LEARNING.md for details.